Deep Learning for Multi-View Stereo via Plane Sweep: A Survey: Discussions

 Evaluation metrics are not reasonable.
 Since MVS serves as a step of image-based 3D reconstruction, whose final purpose is to construct a mesh model and point clouds are intermediate representations.
 If a good surface reconstruction algorithm could properly estimate faces, then the lack of points during MVS reconstruction is acceptable.

 Some researchers have noticed the gap between depth maps and point clouds and want to construct a unified framework for training and evaluation.
 For example, merging depth fusion into end-to-end training so the loss is directly computed from point clouds.
 A major problem preventing doing so is how to turn geometric consistency checking differentiable.
+Some attempts are done, such as Point-MVSNet~\cite{chen2019point}, but the results are not satisfying enough.

 Another task is to encode multimodal information into MVS networks, e.g., semantics.
 In this way, some challenging areas can be dealt individually, such as omitting points with the semantic label of sky and interpolating points within the region labelled as ground.
 A suitable dataset is also required.